Quinncuatro/Henry-Personal-Website/README.md

 * [ ] What do with front page?
 * [ ] Make separate contact page
 * [ ] Pull "login" out as its own component
-* [x] Strip down "businessCard" to be just menu above the CLI command
 * [ ] Pull contact info from menu for contact page